Frequently Asked Questions About Medical Device INVIMA Regulatory Registration, Legal Representation, and Importer of Record in Colombia

 Is the INVIMA registration process difficult to get through as a foreign manufacturer?

 Not really.
-Just get a local company to be your registered agent/legal representative, have it submit your dossier file on your behalf, and wait 90 days for an answer (approval or a request for clarification/additional documentation).
+Just get a local company to be your registered agent (aka legal representative or authorized representative), have it submit your dossier file on your behalf, and wait 90 days for an answer (approval or a request for clarification/additional documentation).
 If you have marketing authorization or a Certificate of Free Sale from a reference country (i.e., GHTF-founding member countries: US, EU, Canada, Australia or Japan), you will have a straight-forward and relatively simple process to get your medical device approved by INVIMA.
 Please read more here.

 What is the medical device classification system in Colombia?